70 pages @350 wds/pg

 Jack Kerouac's On the Road may be the cry of the generation growing up in the shadow of potentially apocalyptic events, turning away from that terror to find energizing life in personal catharsis, in living for the moment, in a hedonistic iconoclasm.
 As its title suggests, it's going somewhere, and for decades afterwards Kerouac's novel has been a guide of sorts for counterculture rebels.

-Nevil Shute's On the Beach, though, is the older generation realizing what it has wrought, shocked to find itself at a dead end, huddled on the beach as in T.S.
-Eliot's poem, "The Hollow Men", from which it gets its title, awaiting the final bang or whimper.
-You can run no further after you reach the ocean's edge,.
+Nevil Shute's On the Beach though is the older generation realizing what it has wrought, shocked to find itself at a dead end, huddled on the beach as in T.S.
+Eliot's poem, "The Hollow Men", from which the novel gets its title, awaiting the final bang or whimper.
+You can run no further after you reach the ocean's edge.
 This is Nevil Shute watching the sun set on the dreams of his age.

 Despite all that's been written about On the Beach being a warning against a disastrous future, with it being mentioned in the same breath as George Orwell's Nineteen Eighty-Four, this is a book consumed with looking back.
 Amid the understated horrors is a continual, quiet reflection, a re-evaluation of the past as the end approaches.
 Even nostalgia at times.